Teeth extractions may be needed for a number of reasons:

 - Ridge Augmentation

-At the time of extraction the doctor will numb your tooth, jawbone and gums that surround the area with a local anesthetic.
+At the time of extraction, the oral surgeon will numb your tooth roots, jawbone, and gums that surround the area with a local anesthetic.

 You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.